email: roadarch@outlook.com

 The 12 feet tall Milk Carton in Mount Airy revolves on an eight-foot-tall pole.
 It is made of metal and was built in the 1940s for Coble Dairy.
 In this photo from around 2000, it advertised for the Flav-o-Rich dairy behind it.
 It has since been repainted to reflect the change to Pet Milk. [map]

-The Milk Cartons in Goldboro and Fayetteville are identical to the giant quart in Mount Airy.
+The Milk Cartons in Goldboro and Fayetteville are identical to the quart carton in Mount Airy.
 They no longer revolve.
-These giant cartons used to advertise for Flav-o-Rich and were repainted for Pet Milk.
+These cartons used to advertise for Flav-o-Rich and were repainted for Pet Milk.
 By 2016, the Goldsboro carton had been painted white. [map]

 The Milk Carton in Jacksonville is the only half gallon version that I know of.
 This plant was still open in 2012.
 By 2017, the carton had been painted white. [map]